 Parameter name Туре Description to string Identifies the datastore to connect to.
 For example with PSS/DB, it will be an environment name; with PSS/ODBC a datasource name; with PSS/Oracle, an Oracle database name.
 You must set this parameter. concurrent boolean If set to TRUE, the session can be used by multiple concurrent threads.
 The default value is FALSE. single writer boolean Can be set to TRUE only if this session is the only session that writes to this database.
 A value of TRUE eliminates the risk of deadlock; the cache can remain unchanged after a commit.
-The default value is FALSE. master long The IOR of the master instance associated with a replica.
-This parameter is only used when creating replicas.
+The default value is FALSE. replicas IT_PSS::DynamicReplicaS eq List of references to all active replicas in the replica group.
+This parameter is used only when replication is required.